-1. Set clear goals for your data initiative.
+- Set clear goals for your data initiative

 How do you eat an elephant?
 One bite at a time.
-We all know the saying, but we often fail to apply this lesson when it comes to Data Management.
+We all know the saying, but we often fail to apply this lesson when it comes to PDM.
 We usually bite off more than we can chew, and get choked up.
 Then we get lost, overwhelmed, and frustrated with our messy data.
 And in the end, we fail.
-We run out of budget and fail to achieve any tangible results.
+Our budget runs out and we fail to achieve any tangible results.
 Everybody is disappointed.

 First thing you need to do is review and clarify the results you want from your data initiative.

 What outcomes are you trying to achieve?
 Do you want to improve data quality?
 Extract insights from your customer data to improve your products?
 Are you willing to provide clear instructions to improve the efficiency of your organization?

 Having a clear picture of what success looks like, what your main stakeholders expect of your initiative, and the main benefits your organization will obtain will help you to focus and start slicing the elephant.

 - Break down your data into key dimensions